mpjuers/S318/README.md

 - ip_roster.csv: Mapping between ip addresses and users.
 Servers do not have to be named, but, students must be in the third column *delimited by spaces rather than commas*.
-- admins.txt: Newline-delimited text file containing the names of all admins.
+- admins.csv: Comma-delimited text file containing the names of all admins and their associated ssh public keys, with a '>' between entries.

 ## Scripts
 - addUsers.sh: Add student users, according to ip_roster.csv